 The Company has an umbrella structure with multiple compartments (each compartment being referred to as a fund of the Company).
 Each fund of the Company, although not a separate legal entity, corresponds to a distinct part of the assets and liabilities of the Company under Luxembourg law, and consequently benefits from limited liability in accordance with the provisions of the Company's constitutive documents and Luxembourg law.
-When dealing for the account of a specified fund of the Company, the Company will endeavour where possible to obtain a contractual acknowledgement from trading counterparties (each a "Counterparty") that the Company's obligation to that Counterparty will be limited to the assets of the specified fund of the Company and that the Counterparty shall have no recourse to the assets of any other fund of the Company.
+When dealing for the account of a specified fund of the Company, the Company will endeavour where possible to obtain a contractual acknowledgement from trading counterparties (each a "Counterparty") that the Company's obligation to that Counterparty will be limited to the assets of the specified fund of the Company.
 It may not however always be possible to obtain such an acknowledgement and in the event that (i) a Counterparty holds assets of more than one fund of the Company; and (ii) the courts of the jurisdiction in which the assets are situated do not uphold the Luxembourg principle of limited liability as mentioned above, it is possible that the assets of one of the funds of the Company could be used to satisfy the obligations of another fund of the Company.